AibekMinbaev/iskender-test/README.md

-Main page implementation of website in React given as a test for vacancy application.
+Main page implementation of website in React according to Figma design.
+Task was given as a test for vacancy application to code the main page.
 Take a look at a final deployed page here: https://iskender.netlify.app/

 ## Getting Started with Create React App